nih-cfde/training-and-engagement/hackmd/UNIX.md

 Google (and especially stackoverflow) is your friend!
 Use Internet search whenever you have questions about what a command does, or what commands to use to achieve a particular task.

-The wedbsite [Explain Shell](https://explainshell.com/) is great for defining what each command and flag does.
+The website [Explain Shell](https://explainshell.com/) is great for defining what each command and flag does.